joangro/PytorchConvSep/README.md

 ![Newframework](https://i.imgur.com/VuB3T5q.png)

-- Data transformations were applied in order to do data augmentation, random STFT creation and mixing, channel muting and random song mixing in the same batch are implemented.
+- Data transformations were applied in order to perform data augmentation, random STFT creation and mixing, channel muting and random song mixing in the same batch are implemented.

 ## Instructions